 How much should I take?

-Research into quantity of protein required to support muscle growth and repair comes back with a fairly wide range of 0.8-1.5g of protein per kg of lean body mass (approx weight not including fat).
-The lower end of this range helps to explain the muscle gain of vegetarians, an oft ignore phenomenon easily explained by the lower end of the scale.
+Research into quantity of protein required to support muscle growth and repair comes back with a fairly wide range of 0.8-3.0g of protein per kg of lean body mass (approx weight not including fat).
+The lower end of this range is fine for someone who is not weight training, but those training on a regular bases have a muscle greater breakdown and require much more for muscle growth and repair.
 Personally I would aim for the top figure to be on the safe side, protein can also have the added bonus of making you feel fuller for longer and in turn help you to consume fewer calories in all.